entigolabs/entigo-infralib-agent/README.md

 * steps - list of steps to execute
   * name - name of the step
   * type - type of the step
-  * before - for patch config, name of the step that this step should be executed before
   * approve - approval type for the step, only applies when terraform needs to change resources, based on semver.
 Destroying resources always requires manual approval.
 Approve always means that manual approval is required, never means that agent approves automatically.
 Custom terraform steps only support values `always` and `never`, default **always**
   * version - version of Entigo Infralib terraform modules to use
   * base_image_version - image version of Entigo Infralib Base Image to use, default uses the newest module version
-  * remove - whether to remove the step during merge or not, default **false**
   * vpc_id - vpc id for code build
   * vpc_subnet_ids - vpc subnet ids for code build
   * vpc_security_group_ids - vpc security group ids for code build